-Using GIFNCa, the same tank image was compressed to 56.5K, 50K, and 45K for the three path MTU sizes 292 bytes, 576 bytes and 1500 bytes, respectively.
-These path MTU sizes are typical for: PPP links, the minimum size required for all Internet hosts [1], and Ethernets, respectively.
+for: PPP links, the minimum size required for all Internet hosts [14], and Ethernets, respectively.
 The GIFNCa compression ratios are 1.13, 1.29, and 1.41, respectively.
 These ratios are 24.7%, 14.1%, and 6.1% lower (i.e., worse) than the compression achieved using GIF89a.
 Similar measurements are presented in Table 1 for the other eight images.

-For the images tested and three path MTU sizes, GIFNCa resulted in an average compression roughly 25.4%, 14.6%, and 6.7% lower than GIF89a, respectively.
+For the nine images, GIFNCa resulted in an average compression roughly 25.4%, 14.6%, and 6.7% lower than GIF89a, respectively for the three path MTU sizes tested.
 In the worst case, GIFNCa resulted in 39.1% lower compression than GIF89a.
 This was for a color road map image and 292 byte path MTU size.
 In the best case, GIFNCa's compression was only 2.3% lower than GIF89a's.
 This occurred for a gray-scale aircraft image and 1500 byte path MTU size.

-As expected the worst compression difference consistently occurs for the smallest path MTU size.
+As expected, the worst compression difference consistently occurs for the smallest path MTU size.
 In all cases, as the path MTU size increases, GIFNCa's compression improves both in absolute terms and relative to GIF89a.